Qovery/documentation/website/docs/using-qovery/configuration/clusters.md

 * `Enter cluster name`: enter the name of your choice for your cluster.
 * `Cloud provider`: select your cloud provider.
 * `Region`: select the geographical area in which you want your cluster to be hosted.
-* `Credentials`: select the select [the credentials generated on your cloud provider account][docs.using-qovery.configuration.cloud-service-provider.amazon-web-services#connect-your-aws-account].
+* `Credentials`: select the select [the credentials generated on your cloud provider account][docs.using-qovery.configuration.cloud-service-provider].

 <br />